CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 ```

-As mentioned before, we have two possible outcomes of `getLocation` function.
+As mentioned before, we have two possible outcomes of the `getLocation()` function.
 We either get the location, or we get an error message.
 Whatever happends, we want to deal with it.
 My idea is that we dispatch an action that saves the data in out appliction state.
 Hence the `'SET_LOCATION'`, and the `'SET_ERROR_MESSAGE'` actions.

 This means that we need to modify our `rootReducer` to deal with thse actions.
 If you recall, the only thing our reducer do at the moment, i to return the `initialState`.
 We will change that behaviour now.